Reviews You Can Rely On

 Credit: Arthur Richardson

-The Specialized S-Works Ares is not just lightweight and stiff, but it is also among the most comfortable shoes we tested.
+The Specialized S-Works Ares is not just lightweight and stiff but also among the most comfortable shoes we tested.
 This model shares some of the more successful designs used by Shimano – like the foldover, burrito-style upper, and BOA fastening system – but two major design points set this shoe apart.
 The first is a Dyneema-reinforced sock-like upper that perfectly hugs the foot for a cushioned, secure fit.
 The other is a suite of design features collectively called Body Geometry by Specialized.
 They include a supportive structure for the arch, a wedge built into the sole for ergonomic alignment of the hip, knee, and foot, and a footbed structure meant to relieve pressure on the metatarsals.

 The upper on the S-Works Ares actually closes over a built-in sock...